 University Police routinely report maintenance problems regarding safety and security.
 We also suggest improvements pertinent to crime prevention.
 The department has developed programs addressing personal and property safety for students and staff.
 These programs are presented to groups scheduled through the Director of University Police.
 These programs are incorporated into students and staff orientations.
 Individuals or groups seeking information concerning the availability of literature or presentations are urged to contact the University Police Department.

 All commissioned officers have completed municipal police training and are required to complete mandatory update training as well as attend special training seminars.
 They are recertified, as required, in first aid and CPR, haz-mat, blood-borne pathogens, tasers and OC spray.
-The officers must qualify with their firearms and auxiliary weapons three times each year.
+The officers must qualify with their firearms and auxiliary weapons each year.

 Slippery Rock University is situated half in Slippery Rock Borough and half in Slippery Rock Township.
 Slippery Rock Borough has a police department and SRU officers, by local agreement, are permitted to assist them in emergency situations.
 Slippery Rock Township utilizes the Pennsylvania State Police (PSP).
 SRU Police have an excellent working relationship with PSP as well as all other law enforcement agencies.
 This working relationship enhances the ability of law enforcement agencies to perform more efficiently in an effort to provide a safe community.